-- High bitcoin prices compared to the exchange rate.
-You’ll often lose around 40% of your money’s value when you buy bitcoins on Indacoin’s homepage.
+- High Bitcoin prices compared to the exchange rate.
+You’ll often lose around 40% of your money’s value when you buy Bitcoin on Indacoin’s homepage.

 - Withdrawing fiat currency takes a long time.
 Processing time for a Payza fiat withdrawal is 20 business days.

 - No explanation of fee and exchange rate calculations.
-When you buy bitcoins from Indacoin’s homepage, you can calculate how many you’ll receive.
+When you buy Bitcoin from Indacoin’s homepage, you can calculate how much you’ll receive.
 But Indacoin doesn’t tell you how it makes its calculations.